Nonye2K3/chia/Quick-Start-Guide.md

 A handy trick is to add that directory to your path - `export PATH=/Applications/Chia.app/Contents/Resources/app.asar.unpacked/daemon:$PATH`.
 To make it persistent add the same line to your .bashrc or .zshrc

+## Linux
+If you installed Chia with the linux installer files, your chia executable should be in one of the following locations:

+'/usr/lib/chia-blockchain/resources/app.asar.unpacked/daemon/chia'
+'/lib/chia-blockchain/resources/app.asar.unpacked/daemon/chia'

+If you installed from source, just activate and run `chia` directly.

 ## Development/source builds

 If you've installed via the installers you can skip these steps.